snowdrop/java-buildpack-client/README.md

     bpb.build();
 ```

-Or.. combine all the above steps into a single callchain..
+Or combine all the above steps into a single callchain.
 ```
 Buildpack.builder()
     .withFileContent(new File("/path/to/the/project/to/build))